elixir-europe/rdmkit/pages/your_problem/licensing.md

   * [Choose a license](https://choosealicense.com)
 * If your research data is a database or a dataset, consider putting it in the public domain by using the [Creative Commons CC0](https://creativecommons.org/share-your-work/public-domain/cc0) tool.
 CC0 let you waive all your rights to the work ("No Rights Reserved").

-## External links

-* [How to License Research Data](https://www.dcc.ac.uk/guidance/how-guides/license-research-data): how-to guide from the Digital Curation Centre (DCC).
-* [Open Data Commons](https://opendatacommons.org/): legal tools and licenses to help you publish, provide and use open data.

 ## Relevant tools and resources